uvest/pyelink_connector/README.md

 ---
 Current limitations
-* Currently `pyglet` and `pygame` are supported.
-Support for `psychopy` is coming soon.
+* When performing a drift correction you have to manually check that "Apply Correction" is toggled 'on'
 ---

 ## Installation

-If you want to use it only for pygame OR pyglet, see below.
+If you want to use it only for pygame, pyglet, OR psychopy see below.

 Install the package